smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 deployment process before focusing on the application.
 Ideally it is a relatively painless process that can be finished within a few days or sprint.
-Working solely on the deployment for months is a warning sign that you are doing too much or waited to long to address the problem.
+Working solely on the deployment for months is a warning sign that you are doing too much or waited too long to address the problem.

 The Final Word
 ===============================================================================